 Great image quality.
 Excellent handling.

-Another wide zoom Nikkon lens designed specifically for the smaller image circle of DX cameras.
+Another wide zoom Nikkon lens designed specifically for the smaller sensor of DX cameras.
 The 16-80mm is a practical lens for everyday photography requirements.
 You can do a lot with this lens if you use it properly.

 Since the lens will be affected by the crop factor of the camera (in this case Nikon’s DX-format DSLR) the effective focal length will become 24-120mm (on 35mm format equivalent).
 That allows the lens to be used for a number of genres of photography.